jmreidy/clj-orchestrate/README.md

 An (unofficial) idiomatic Clojure wrapper of the Orchestrate.io Java client.
 This client makes use of core.async channels to provide non-blocking access to your Orchestrate collections.

+###Author's Note
+This is my first Clojure project, and as such, I'm fairly confidant that I'm doing lots of things wrong.
+To a JavaScripter's eyes, the code looks lovely; I'm sure it's ghastly to a Lisp-er.
+Along those lines, I'd be very happy to accept "constructive criticism PRs" from more experienced Clojurians!

+Test coverage is on the way, but the wrapper has been built via REPL, so everything should be working correctly.
+If you come across any problems, please open an issue.

+Finally, I want to thank the team at Orchestrate for building such a fantastically useful service!

 ## Usage